12Z GFS Model Run: Impact on Yield Forecasts

 The first run of each calendar day occurs at 00Z, which is 8 PM ET/7 PM CT in the United States during the U.S. crop season.
 The model data becomes available several hours later and this information is used to update the CropProphet weather model yield and production forecasts each day.

-Several customers have commented to us, “I really like that you calculate the yield forecast implied by the weather forecast models.
-It would also be valuable if you could do the same for the 12Z GFS.”
+Several customers commented “I really like that you calculate the yield forecast implied by the weather forecast models.
+It would also be valuable if did the same for the 12Z GFS model run.”
 The 12Z GFS, also known as the 12Z Operational GFS run, is a single high-resolution realization of the GFS model that is run by NOAA before the lower-resolution 12Z ensemble run is executed.
 The data from the 12Z Operational GFS is released by NOAA around midday, and hence it’s sometimes called “the lunch run”.

 The timing of the availability of this new weather forecast model data often moves corn and soybean futures as the market incorporates this new information.
 However, the market tends to react to very basic information about the forecast, with most market participants simply making a guess as to the implication and impact on likely yields.

 The new CropProphet feature uses the advanced CropProphet county-level regression models to convert the 12Z GFS forecast model data into yield and production forecasts in real-time as the data is released to the NOAA servers.
 The normal process for ensemble data is shown below.
 CropProphet calculates the crop forecast based on the weather forecast of each ensemble member, and then the final CropProphet forecast is obtained from the median of the distribution (i.e. the most likely outcome).
 Note that the ensemble mean forecast is often not a realistic outcome (for example, its precipitation field is highly smoothed), and so we do not calculate the crop forecast from the ensemble mean.